fyodorvi/jspm-bundle-watch/README.md

 ## Change log

+### 0.3.0
+- Moves JSPM Builder into separate process to avoid annoying memory leak on config change

 ### 0.2.0
 - Changed `app.watch` to be an optional configuration param, by default JSPM Watch will use SystemJS trace to get the list of files
 - Added progress bar when building entire app